donsebby/liquid-glass-tile-card-v2/README.md

   - **gauge** — circular ring gauge with a draggable glass lens, same data model as `bar` in a compact ring form
 - Rows are draggable (settable) whenever they represent an adjustable value (`light` brightness, `number`/`input_number`) and have no `progress` template — rows with a `progress` template are always read-only, driven entirely by the template
 - Per-row JS templates (`[[[ ... ]]]`, with `states`/`hass`/`entity` in scope) for `color`, `progress`, and `state_text` — same template convention as v1
-- Live color for dimmable/color lights: reads `rgb_color` while on, remembers the last real color in-memory, and falls back to a one-shot History API lookup for lights that are off and haven't been seen yet this session
+- Live color for dimmable/color lights: reads the current `rgb_color`/`hs_color` straight off live state on every update, same as v1 - no caching, no async lookups, so it can never show a stale color
+- Tapping a row's name always opens Home Assistant's own more-info dialog (color wheel, color temperature, etc.), regardless of `tap_action` - dragging the row itself only ever sets brightness/value
 - Confirmation dialogs (`tap_action.confirmation`) for destructive actions
 - `bg_opacity` (0–1) to control how transparent the card's own backdrop reads, e.g. to match more transparent native cards on the same view
 - 2-column grid layout option (`layout: "grid"`) for compact multi-row cards